 Step four requires the proponent to compare the potential impacts of each alternative course of action.
 Another action in this step is to evaluate mitigations needed to address problems that could arise from implementing any of the alternatives.

 This is a process that results in a written NEPA document, either an environmental assessment (EA) or an environmental impact statement (EIS).

 Step five in the process is to staff the document and receive input.
-First staff among key stakeholders within the Army community: senior staff at the installation, MACOM and IMCOM Region.
-This is standard decision document staffing, from that you'll get input and feedback from key stakeholders in the action.
+First staff among key stakeholders within the Army community: senior staff at the installation, MACOM and IMCOM Directorate.
+This is standard decision document staffing; from staffing you'll receive input and feedback from key stakeholders in the action.
 After internal staffing, you must release the document to the general public for review and comment.
 This is the one part of the NEPA process that varies significantly from the Army's decision-making process because the general public is involved.
 The public has 30 days to review and comment on an EA and 45 days to review and comment on an EIS, and you must provide an installation point of contact to receive public input.
-You must address every comment received from the general public.
+You must consider every comment received from the general public.
 The comment and the installation's response to comments are included as an appendix or exhibit in the NEPA document.

 The final part of this step is to make a decision.
-The document used to record the decision from an EA is the Finding of No Significant Impact (FONSI); from an EIS the document is the Record of Decision (ROD).
+The document used to record the decision from an EA is the Finding of No Significant Impact (FNSI or FONSI); from an EIS, the document is the Record of Decision (ROD).